 A few short hours after the screening, Mit wrote a very helpful, to me, article/review, titled ‘Hosting Refugee Children in Greece’.

-The public’s response in Galaxidi, Mit’s review on the morning following the screening, and Tue Steen Müller’s review, two months later, prompted me to create a new film, during the lock-down.
+The public’s response in Galaxidi, Mit’s review on the morning following the screening, a 5 month tutorial with him and later Tue's Steen Müller’s review, (two months later), prompted me to create a new film, during the lock-down.

 passage to Europe was selected to be screened at the Los Angeles Greek Film Festival on 10–20 May and at the Greek Film Festival in Berlin on 1–6 June (both events online).
-The first live in-person screening in Greece will take place at Galaxidi on Saturday 28 August at the Youth Centre.
+The first live in-person screening in Greece will take place at Galaxidi on Saturday 27 August.

 Mit's text might very well have been subtitled: ‘A guided tour to the new Athens’.
 Viewers, including the Greeks who don’t live in the city centre nor pass by Vathi Square, where the film is set, embark on a kind of a ‘journey’ out of their bubble and to this neighbourhood, which has dramatically transformed in the last ten years.
 The area is now almost exclusively inhabited by immigrants and refugees.
 This is a common occurrence in many European cities, but in the suburbs; here, it has happened in the very heart of the city.
 It is the neighborhood that is the context in which the story takes place, that creates the conditions, that made me think and make a film.
 My own setting, my environment, is what determines the conditions of my life; it gave me the opportunity to think about making a film; yet my broader environment in Greece was definitely not what helped me turn my vision into reality – or will help me to make my next film.